Chart Color Schemes

 Granton is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Granton's dwelling structure, as per the latest Census, consisted of 97.1% houses and 2.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Hobart metro had no houses or other dwellings recorded at that time.
-Home ownership in Granton stood at 36.2%, with mortgaged dwellings at 55.3% and rented dwellings at 8.5%.
-The median monthly mortgage repayment was $1,671, aligning with Hobart metro's average.
-The median weekly rent was $330, while Hobart metro had no recorded rents at that time.
-Nationally, Granton's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+Granton's dwelling structure, as per the latest Census, consisted of 97.1% houses and 2.9% other dwellings.
+In comparison, Hobart metro had 85.3% houses and 14.7% other dwellings.
+Home ownership in Granton was 36.2%, with mortgaged dwellings at 55.3% and rented ones at 8.5%.
+The median monthly mortgage repayment in Granton was $1,671, higher than Hobart metro's $1,517.
+The median weekly rent in Granton was $330, compared to Hobart metro's $350.
+Nationally, Granton's mortgage repayments were lower at $1,671 versus Australia's average of $1,863, and rents were also lower at $330 compared to the national figure of $375.

 Frequently Asked Questions - Housing